Trump and ‘MAGA Republican extremists’ threaten US democracy, Biden says

 “Their extreme agenda, if carried out, will fundamentally alter the institutions of American democracy as we know it,” he said.

-Biden has made protecting democracy and state institutions a key plank in his 2024 re-election bid as the country’s election race picks up steam.
+Biden has made protecting democracy and state institutions a key plank in his 2024 re-election bid as the country’s presidential race picks up steam.

 In doing so, the Democratic president hopes to strike a contrast with Trump, his Republican predecessor.

 During his speech, Biden made scarce mention of Trump, who is currently the clear frontrunner for the Republican Party’s 2024 nomination.
-But Trump loomed large throughout the remarks, and Biden referenced Trump’s attempts to overturn the 2020 presidential election, both directly and indirectly.
+But Trump loomed large throughout the remarks, as Biden referenced his attempts to overturn the 2020 presidential election, both directly and indirectly.

 “Democracy means rule of the people.
 Not rule of monarchs, not rule of the money, not rule of the mighty,” Biden told the audience at the Tempe Center for the Arts.